iPortalTeam/ImmersivePortalsMod/README.md

 I tried to use my own chunk ticket to load the chunk but it didn't work as intended.
 Currently it invokes vanilla's force loading mechanic to load chunks.
 So /forceload command with this mod will not work.

+This mod will delay the unloading of chunks to avoid frequently load/unload chunks.
+ So it will consume more memory.

+### Client side world data management
+Minecraft vanilla assumes that only one dimension would exist in client at the same time.
+But this mod breaks that assumption.
+This mod will create faked client world when it's firstly used.
+When ticking remote world or processing remote world packet, it will switch the world field of MinecraftClient and then switch back.

+Vanilla assumes that only the chunks near player will be loaded so ClientChunkManager use a fixed size 2d array to store chunks.
+I change it into a map so the chunk storage is not limited to the area near player.
+Similar thing also applies to ChunkRenderDispatcher.

 ### Seamless teleportation
 Teleportation on client side happens before rendering (not during ticking).